-Minimum Minimum Requirement with Ratio Primary Components of Numerator Denominator Requirement Conservation Buffer Unallocated retained earnings/surplus (URE), Common Common Equity Tier 1 (CET1) Capital Stock (subject to certain conditions) Risk-weighted assets 4.5% 7.0% Tier 1 Capital CET1 Capital, Non-cumulative perpetual preferred stock Risk-weighted assets 6.0% 8.5% Tier 1 Capital, Allowance for Loan Losses, other equity Total Capital securities not included in Tier 1 Capital Risk-weighted assets 8.0% 10.5% Tier 1 Leverage Tier 1 Capital (1.5% must be URE or URE equivalents) Total assets 4.0% 5.0%
+Minimum Minimum Requirement with Ratio Primary Components of Numerator Denominator Requirement Conservation Buffer - Unallocated retained earnings/surplus (URE), Common Common Equity Tier 1 (CET1) Capital Stock (subject to certain conditions) Risk-weighted assets 4.5% 7.0% Tier 1 Capital CET1 Capital, Non-cumulative perpetual preferred stock Risk-weighted assets 6.0% 8.5% Tier 1 Capital, Allowance for Loan Losses, other equity Total Capital securities not included in Tier 1 Capital Risk-weighted assets 8.0% 10.5% Tier 1 Leverage Tier 1 Capital (1.5% must be URE or URE equivalents) Total assets 4.0% 5.0% • • • •

-On July 28, 2016, the FCA published the final regulation in the Federal Register, and it is anticipated that the effective date of the new capital requirements will be January 1, 2017, with a three-year phase-in of the capital conservation buffer applied to the risk-adjusted capital ratios.
-District institutions are well-positioned to be in compliance with the new requirements at adoption.
+On July 28, 2016, the FCA published the final regulation in the Federal Register, and the effective date of the new capital requirements will be January 1, 2017, with a three-year phase-in of the capital conservation buffer applied to the risk-adjusted capital ratios.
+District institutions are expected to be in compliance with the new requirements at adoption.

 On November 30, 2015, the FCA, along with four other federal agencies, published in the Federal Register a final rule to establish capital and margin requirements for covered swap entities as required by the Dodd-Frank Act.
 See below for further information regarding the Dodd-Frank Act.
+This rule is not expected to have a material impact for District institutions.

 On July 25, 2014, the FCA published a proposed rule in the Federal Register to revise the requirements governing the eligibility of investments for System banks and associations.
 The public comment period ended on October 23, 2014.
 The FCA expects to issue a final regulation in 2016.
+The proposed investment regulations are expected to have a minimal impact for District institutions.
 The stated objectives of the proposed rule are as follows: